 The kids watch The Dick Van Dyke Show on TV in the living room every day after school.
-I got just as irritated as the kids did in this scene when Mrs. Doubtfire turns it off in the middle of a very funny Alan Brady scene…
+I got just as irritated as the kids did in this scene when Mrs. Doubtfire turns it off in the middle of a very funny scene with Alan Brady…

 Even though the house was decorated in the early ’90s, it really isn’t as outdated as you’d expect it to be after nearly 20 years.
 You can tell they were going for a classic, timeless look–nothing too trendy.

 They also planned to give the movie a happy ending by getting Daniel and Miranda back together but realized (after the script went through multiple revisions) that it wouldn’t work.
 The final script had them finish on a friendly, but non-romantic, note, which really was more realistic.

 The movie was based on the novel Madame Doubtfire by Anne Fine.

 They tried to get a sequel together in 2003 (Bonnie Hunt wrote a script for it) but Robin Williams didn’t like the story, which was reportedly about Daniel following his daughter to college to keep a close eye on her.
 He probably made the right choice not to sign on for that…